Skip to main content

 Traefik

-Traefik exposes Prometheus-format metrics at a configurable entrypoint when --metrics.prometheus is enabled.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 15+ metrics across entrypoint request rates, router and service latency, response bytes, open connections, and configuration reloads.
-This guide configures the receiver, enables the metrics entrypoint, and ships metrics to base14 Scout.
+Traefik exposes Prometheus-format metrics on a dedicated metrics entrypoint (default :8082/metrics) when --metrics.prometheus is enabled.
+The OpenTelemetry Collector's prometheus receiver scrapes that entrypoint, collecting 15+ metrics across entrypoint, router, and service request rates, request-duration histograms, request and response bytes, open connections, and config reloads - from Traefik 2.0+.
+This guide enables the metrics entrypoint, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites